facebookarchive/Facebook-For-OpenCart/INSTALL_GUIDE.md

   2. For OpenCart 3.x, you need to perform an additional installation step.
 [Video guide](https://drive.google.com/open?id=1-ljN_pNcyZBbN2LoXtxwaJEy0dfnxAum)
       - Go to the admin panel of OpenCart and click on Menu -> Extensions -> Extensions.
 [Screenshot](https://drive.google.com/open?id=1ftZTL2M8S11g4XKqUIESalLraltFHlC-)
       - Click on the Extension type dropdown list and select Modules.
 [Screenshot](https://drive.google.com/open?id=1xQ-1yp22x6khgfduPw8CrtVpIHtPrS4T)
-      - Scroll down the list to locate Facebook Ads Extension and click on Install button.
+      - Scroll down the list to locate Facebook Business Extension and click on Install button.
 [Screenshot](https://drive.google.com/open?id=1sfryAfbG9rUyF0skyZ4BI7nLma8uM1KI)

 # Setup for Facebook pixel, catalog and page shop
-  1. Access the Facebook Ads Extension to install pixel, catalog and page shop.
+  1. Access the Facebook Business Extension to install pixel, catalog and page shop.
 [Video guide](https://drive.google.com/open?id=1JPXQ0mS1pGk2Bat9RV02vYNdbRfCLP9r)
-      - Go to the admin panel of OpenCart and click on Menu -> Facebook Ads Extension -> Facebook Ads Extension.
+      - Go to the admin panel of OpenCart and click on Menu -> Facebook Business Extension -> Facebook Business Extension.
 [Screenshot](https://drive.google.com/open?id=1xC5hQLqn-6AR7mxPME3y-safDTY-LFya)
       - Click on the Get Started button.
 [Screenshot](https://drive.google.com/open?id=1NOmU1ujQS98PCrSe_lN9g4MTa-ig7CZy)
       - Read the welcome text and click on Next button.
 [Screenshot](https://drive.google.com/open?id=1k7eEaao8zznOHGtvc4yUs0-8w4YymzPf)
       - Select an existing Facebook Page or create a new Facebook Page and click on Next button.
 [Screenshot](https://drive.google.com/open?id=1hc66N_wa1GgqEP4yUgHuFxbeDXpqVl_b)
       - Select the Facebook pixel you wish to use for your OpenCart store website.
 Toggle Advanced matching if you wish to active Facebook Advanced matching and click on Next button.
 [Screenshot](https://drive.google.com/open?id=1nood2Oq1YSWdHsFXBQtF6PBTmOoy5tDr)
       - Toggle Page shop if you wish to enable the catalog on your Facebook Page.
 Click on Finish to complete the setup.
 [Screenshot](https://drive.google.com/open?id=1LqmQYAjuvgdsz6YTeRsIXTayIWYu_kQu)
       - Click on Continue button and Close button to close the popup screen.
 [Screenshot](https://drive.google.com/open?id=1yDn2AstNadjfCAGtcVY13mi1S0fTjwNt)
-      - Observe that the Facebook Ads Extension setup is completed successfully.
+      - Observe that the Facebook Business Extension setup is completed successfully.
 [Screenshot](https://drive.google.com/open?id=1QYqAsRRym3uxxZWfT-ZsQXCmAAqXShvu)

-  2. Setup the permission rights for Facebook Ads Extension if you encounter "Permission Denied".
+  2. Setup the permission rights for Facebook Business Extension if you encounter "Permission Denied".
 [Screenshot.](https://drive.google.com/open?id=1wgBr11M5ikAVNXtxYw0bkYMsksTGW2ri) [Video guide](https://drive.google.com/open?id=1JUwZPlUNIhFO7I8U0slbJSQNjyu4al_J)
-      - Ensure you are on the latest version of the Facebook Ads Extension plugin.
+      - Ensure you are on the latest version of the Facebook Business Extension plugin.
 [Latest version](https://github.com/facebookincubator/Facebook-For-OpenCart/releases/latest)
       - If you are on OpenCart v3.x, ensure that you have performed the additional installation step.
 [Video guide](https://drive.google.com/open?id=1-ljN_pNcyZBbN2LoXtxwaJEy0dfnxAum)
-      - The Facebook Ads Extension plugin will automatically enable the permission access for the default Administrator group.
+      - The Facebook Business Extension plugin will automatically enable the permission access for the default Administrator group.
 For other user groups, you will need to provide the permission access manually.
       - Follow the below steps to provide the permission access:
         - Go to the admin panel and click on Menu -> Settings -> Users -> User Groups.
 Locate your user group and click on the Edit button.
 [Screenshot](https://drive.google.com/open?id=1qNQQN4bFAk41CgW73rz6Dg5W_HIpnjMo)
         - Locate the Access and Modify permissions, extension/facebookadsextension.
 Ensure the permissions are selected and click on Save button.
 [Screenshot](https://drive.google.com/open?id=1GdwPxVE2xBz-R__1EVtsYeJylhhHMr-t)
-        - Access the Facebook Ads Extension to verify that you are able to view the plugin.
+        - Access the Facebook Business Extension to verify that you are able to view the plugin.

 # Delete the existing settings for Facebook for OpenCart
   1. [Video guide](https://drive.google.com/open?id=1PenBy_xizQGszdiS5BrmVFPypn5HKnkL)

-  2. You must have already completed the setup for pixel, catalog for Facebook Ads Extension.
+  2. You must have already completed the setup for pixel, catalog for Facebook Business Extension.

-  3. Go to the admin panel of OpenCart and click on Menu -> Facebook Ads Extension -> Facebook Ads Extension.
+  3. Go to the admin panel of OpenCart and click on Menu -> Facebook Business Extension -> Facebook Business Extension.
 Click on the Manage Settings button.
 [Screenshot](https://drive.google.com/open?id=1nUNSsphp7ID8Ma4_5ESWI8DR_eQ4-IfI)

   4. In the popup window, click on the Advanced options and click on the Delete Settings button.
 [Screenshot](https://drive.google.com/open?id=1MteMvqhAlnt44uowXeTlDBPM0bHT1dmB)